 YAG laser capsulotomy involves just a few simple steps:

-Only an Ophthalmologist performs the YAG laser surgery.
 The procedure only takes a few minutes and is entirely painless.

 Following a YAG laser capsulotomy, you may resume normal activities immediately.
 You may experience some floaters afterward.
 These will likely resolve within a few weeks.